What Is Earth Day?

-Often, these items may are not likely 100% eco-friendly Also, some are made in the same mass production capacities as the non-eco friendly items on the same shelves.
-At Cassandra Dittmer, we have a forever mantra–Do your research.
+Often, these items are may not likely 100% eco-friendly Some are made in the same mass production capacities as the non-eco friendly items on the same shelves.
+At Cassandra Dittmer, we have a forever mantra.
+And this, do your research.
 While this practice may seem insidious, the average shopper is likely to feel better about their “contribution” to environmentalism than they are to examine the supply chain and makeup of that particular product.

 Another common practice for retailers is to pique the interest of shoppers.
-They do this by telling them that if the purchase of item x will allow them to plant a tree in its stead.
+They tell them that if they purchase of item x will allow them to plant a tree in its stead.
 Unfortunately, oftentimes “plant a tree” and similar promotions are worked through offsets with developers.
-This means the trees planted will go in exchange for developers to cut down trees and build elsewhere, or even right next door to the new forest!
+As such, the trees planted will go in exchange for developers to cut down trees and build elsewhere, or even right next door to the new forest!
 Unless you’re actually planting the tree yourself through a charity such as One Tree Planted, stay away from these promos.

-While the Earth Day sale at your favorite retailer might just seem like another excuse to enjoy 30% off a full price garment, in reality engaging in this type of greenwashing is extremely harmful to the environment.
-Not only will retailers convert more shoppers by co-opting the Earth Day celebration, but they’ll make bank doing it while still doing nothing to impact their unsustainable supply chain.
+While the Earth Day sale at your favorite retailer might just seem like another excuse to enjoy 30% off a full price garment.
+However, in reality, engaging in this type of greenwashing is extremely harmful to the environment.
+Not only will retailers convert more shoppers by co-opting the Earth Day celebration, but they’ll make bank doing it.
+This happens while still doing nothing to impact their unsustainable supply chain.